All Episodes

 He said, this is a reporter's dream to go through this and point out all this stuff that's in it, but nobody's doing that.

-And I looked at him and I said, Don't you get it yet?
+And I looked at him and I said, don't you get it yet?

 They don't care what's in it.

-It's his with a capital H. It's Obama's, and all that matters is that it passes.
+And all that matters is that it passes.

 You see, ladies and gentlemen, we are in a paradigm in which everything rotten in this country, everything is responsible for George W. Bush, or Bush is responsible for it.